 Nations fully control domestic taxation but have little access to global profits.
-The US administration values at more than $2’000bn overseas profits of US companies not returning home because of the level of taxation.
-Thus, global companies are overloaded with liquidities which result from global profits sheltered by tax ruling and other tax advantages abroad.
+The US administration values overseas profits of US companies not returning home because of the level of taxation at more than $1'300bn.
+Thus, global companies are overloaded with liquidities which result from global profits sheltered by tax rulings and other tax advantages abroad.
 Most of this cash is used for dividends, share buybacks, and mergers & acquisitions.
-Governments are thus developing a coordinated action to gain access to this money, by creating new taxes, closing loopholes and harmonizing procedures.
-The new basic principle is territorial taxation that can be summarized as follows: companies must pay taxes where they make profits, not where they are registered…
+In general, liquidity abounds in global companies everywhere.
+European companies have $1'400bn of cash and cash equivalent on their balance sheets, and Japanese companies slightly more.

 Emerging economies increasingly use their money to buy assets (companies) abroad, but also to globalize their local champions.
 As a consequence, a proliferation of new companies and new brands from emerging economies has appeared on the global market.
-It is estimated that some 1,000 companies from emerging economies, with revenues in excess of $1bn, can be qualified as global companies today.
+It is estimated that some 1,000 companies from emerging economies, with revenues more than $1bn, can be qualified as global companies today.
 In addition, many such companies are family owned, and/or in their entrepreneurial stage.
-Today, 65% of the companies in Latin America with a global turnover of $1bn and above are family owned; in the Gulf countries, it is 75% and in South east Asia 85%!
+Today, 65% of companies in Latin America with a global turnover of $1bn and above are family owned; in the Gulf countries, it is 75% and in South east Asia 85%!
 Their vitality and willingness to take risks is often in contrast with the more cautious and bureaucratic approach of long established corporations.